 Authors are fully responsible for the content of their manuscript, even those parts produced by an AI tool.
-The final decision about whether use of an AI tool is appropriate or permissible in a submitted manuscript lies with the journal's editor.
+The final decision about whether use of an AI tool is appropriate or permissible in a submitted manuscript lies with the ARCR editors.

-Style and Usage
+Style and Usage (All Review Types)